Assistant Professor of Psychiatry and Human Behavior

 Overview

-Currently, Dr. Arnold serves as the Principal Investigator of an Early Career Development Award from the National Institute of Mental Health (K23MH124539-01A1).
-The five-year project involves the creation and evaluation of an acceptance based pre-exposure prophylaxis (PrEP) intervention to engage young Black men who have sex with men in the South in PrEP use.
-Dr. Arnold also co-leads the Providence/Boston CFAR Implementation Science/HIV Scientific Working Group.
+Currently, she serves as Principal Investigator of an Early Career Development Award from the National Institute of Mental Health (K23MH124539-01A1).
+This five-year project involves the development and evaluation of an acceptance-based intervention to increase pre-exposure prophylaxis (PrEP) use in Mississippi.
+In addition, Dr. Arnold co-leads the Providence/Boston CFAR Implementation Science and HIV Scientific Working Group.

 Brown Affiliations